Here’s why the best investing opportunities are not obvious 😊

 Compounding Mindset: How To Think About Success In The Long Term

-At times, we will be wrong.
+At times, we are wrong.
 They do not play out as we expected them to do.
 We can either give them more time or we start to trim and sell for better investment opportunities.
-It is part of our learning process to learn, observe, improve and pivot.
-Over time, we hope that the winners can over-compensate for the losses.
+It is part of our investing learning process to learn, observe, improve and pivot.
+Over time, we hope that the winners (multi-baggers) can over-compensate for the losses.

-Depending on what we buy, we may not know whether we are right.
-At times, it does not look smart.
-It can be difficult to understand why people buy certain stocks at certain prices which they think are low.
+Often, it does not look smart.
+It can be difficult to understand why people buy certain stocks at certain prices which they think are low and attractive.
 We will only know much later.
 We need to build our conviction and faith ourselves.

 It takes courage, time and effort to develop an investing approach to look for buys when the market is bearish (i.e. counterintuitive and contrarian).
 It is not natural and comfortable.
 We have to push ourselves to be independent, to analyse, to find opportunities and to buy and hold.
 It takes time to improve our win rate and get used to such a contrarian and counterintuitive approach.
 This is what buying low is about.